Bead: Miscellaneous ethnic beads

 Tibetan Dzi beads and Rudraksha beads are used to make Buddhist and Hindu rosaries (malas).
 Magatama are traditional Japanese beads, and cinnabar was often used for making beads in China.
 Wampum are cylindrical white or purple beads made from quahog or North Atlantic channeled whelk shells by northeastern Native American tribes, such as the Wampanoag and Shinnecock.
 Job's tears are seed beads popular among southeastern Native American tribes.
 Heishe are beads made of shells or stones by the Kewa Pueblo people of New Mexico.

-Symbolic meaning of beads

-In many parts of the world, beads are used for symbolic purposes, for example: